 Provide information of existing masonry to be matched for repairs

-To be coordinated and approved by COR.
+Matching materials to be selected and approved by COR.
+Contractor shall provide manufacturer’s standard line of samples for selection by VA.

 Clarify that details which are for catwalk are generic and not product specific.
 If specific catwalk is to be used provide information.

+Catwalk details are generic and not product specific.
+Contractor may use approved catwalk systems per the specifications.

 Detail 4:

 Note refers to details 1-10 this sheet.
 Provide clarification or details

+See Bulletin No. 1 dated October 7th, 2021

 Detail 9: Detail calls for field weld to existing catwalk.
 Has paint been tested for lead content?

+It is known the catwalk is less than 10 years old.
+The contractor may assume there is no lead in the paint.

 Sheet MD102